How the Versant Assessment Test Works

 Once the test is completed, test administrators can access the applicant’s test scores within minutes.

 With access to “ScoreKeeper,” Pearson’s test management system, administrators download the testing materials to evaluate the test scores.
 The data can also be exported directly to your desktop.
-Test administrators download detailed reports, and have access to selected audio samples for certain tests. each individual’s, or group’s, scores.
+Test administrators download detailed reports, and have access to selected audio samples for certain tests for each individual’s, or group’s, scores.
 You can also provide personalized reports to each of the test-takers.

 Test administrators will have access to selected audio samples for certain tests.